Division: Keyboard Performance

-As an avid workshop facilitator, Ms. Hong-Park has presented at the College Music Society’s National Conferences, Korea Arts & Culture Education Service, and New York City Department of Education.
-In September 2020, she will lead a virtual participatory workshop entitled “Cultivating the Modern-Day Teaching Artist” at The Fifth International Teaching Artist Conference as well as moderate a discussion on the reflective processes of unlearning and relearning in the arts.
-Her scholarly interests include integration of performance and education through teaching artistry, career development and entrepreneurship skills for musicians, student centered teaching in applied instruction, music of women and composers of color, and social consciousness, activism and advocacy through the arts.
+As an avid workshop facilitator, Ms. Hong-Park has presented at the International Teaching Artist Conference, College Music Society’s National Conferences, Korea Arts & Culture Education Service, and New York City Department of Education.
+Recently, she has been invited to present a workshop entitled “A Year of Experimentation: Piano Studio as a Place of Belonging, Engagement, and Ownership” at the 2021 National Conference on Keyboard Pedagogy.
+Her scholarly interests include the integration of performance and education through teaching artistry, career development, and entrepreneurship skills for musicians, student-centered teaching in applied instruction, the music of women and composers of color, and social consciousness, activism and advocacy through the arts.

 Ms. Hong-Park received her B.M. and M.M. degrees at The Juilliard School and pursued advanced coursework at Teachers College, Columbia University.
-Her principle teachers include Julian Martin, Jacob Lateiner and Bruce Brubaker.
-Upon her graduation from Juilliard, she received the school’s highest award, William Schuman Prize for her exceptional achievement, leadership and service in music.
+Her principal teachers include Julian Martin, Jacob Lateiner, and Bruce Brubaker.
+Upon her graduation from Juilliard, she received the school’s highest award, William Schuman Commencement Prize for her exceptional achievement, leadership, and service in music.

-Ms. Hong-Park has served as a juror for the Music Teachers National Association, International Virtuoso Competition, New Jersey Music Teachers Association, and Music Educators Association of New Jersey.
+Ms. Hong-Park has served as a juror for the MTNA Eastern Division Competition in both the Senior Piano Performance and Senior Piano Duet divisions, MTNA Piano Competition in the state level, International Virtuoso Competition, Encore Keyboard Competition, and Music Educators Association of New Jersey.